5 TOP Rabbit Bedding Materials: PLUS 3 Things You Should NEVER Use!

 what to use for rabbits bed

-Benefits of Oxbow BeneTerra Organic Meadow Hay include:
+Benefits of Oxbow BeneTerra Organic Meadow Hay:

 • It is organic naturally grown grass